 - Fill out a free application to Shoreline Community College.

-- You'll receive an email with a student ID number (SID) within 24-48 hours
+- You'll receive an email with a student identification number (ctcLink ID)

-- Once you have been admitted to Shoreline and have a student ID number, fill out the Post Bac Services Participation Form
+- Once you have been admitted to Shoreline and have a ctcLink ID number, fill out the Post-Bac Services Participation Form

 Success rate data

 For 2019 matriculation, 15 students applied and 12 were admitted.